Responsibilities and Services

-The main objective of the Fire Marshal's Office is to reduce the threat of life and property loss by actively enforcing Federal, State, and Local codes to eliminate hazards.
-This is accomplished by conducting inspections of buildings and facilities within the community, providing public education programs, examining development site plans, and thoroughly investigating all suspicious/accidental fires and any unauthorized release of hazardous material products.
+The main objective of the Fire Marshal's Office is to reduce the threat of life and property loss by actively enforcing federal, state, and local codes to eliminate hazards.
+This is accomplished by:

 Annual Fire Safety Inspections

 The Bedford Fire Department performs annual fire inspections on all businesses and multi-family dwellings in the city.
-These inspections follow the International Fire Code, the Council of Governments amendments (COG), and our local ordinances that have been adopted by the City.
+These inspections follow the International Fire Code, the Council of Governments amendments (COG), and local ordinances that have been adopted by the City Council.

-The law enforcement agency of the Bedford Fire Department is the Bedford Arson Bureau.
-This division responds in the event of accidental fires, incendiary fires, multiple alarm fires, fire deaths, and bomb threats and activations.
+The law enforcement agency of the Bedford Fire Department is the Bedford Arson Bureau, which responds in the event of accidental fires, incendiary fires, multiple alarm fires, fire deaths, and bomb threats/activations.
 These investigations require personnel highly trained in fire investigation, evidence collection, and forensic photography.
 If a fire is determined to be arson, investigators continue a criminal investigation to include the arrest and prosecution of arsonists.

-In many cases, investigators work with federal, state, county, and local agencies, such as the Bureau of Alcohol, Tobacco, and Firearms (ATF), Tarrant County Fire & Arson Investigators Association, and the Bedford Police Department.
+In many cases, investigators work with federal, state, county, and local agencies, such as the Bureau of Alcohol, Tobacco, and Firearms (ATF), Tarrant County Fire and Arson Investigators Association, along with the Bedford Police Department.